Helping Johnny Make Sense of Privacy Policies with LLMs: Privacy Risk Information Scanner for Me

 \subsection{Backend}

-The backend has four components: a privacy policy scraper, a script \new{connecting the} LLM API, a script managing the database for policy assessments that can be queried by domain, and an activity logger.
-All scripts run on Node.js~\cite{nodejs}.
+The backend has four components: a privacy policy scraper, a script \new{connecting the} LLM API, a script managing the database for policy assessments, and an activity logger.
 The backend receives the link to the privacy policy from the frontend.
-The privacy policy scraper scrapes the content with Puppeteer~\cite{puppeteer} to capture dynamic JavaScript content, and removes irrelevant HTML divs. \new{As web pages display privacy policies in very different ways, the scraping might fail. } If the \new{size of the} scraped content is less than a threshold, it returns empty text, resulting in a question mark icon in the frontend.
-Valid policy text is sent to the frontend for further processing. \new{Out of the 100 pages with the most web traffic in the authors' country according to \cite{ahrefs} the scraper retrieved 67 correctly.
-For 12 policies the scraper could not find any links, 7 requests were blocked, 6 were incompletely scraped, 6 of the wrong page (e.g. overview page), and 2 pages had multiple privacy policies for different target groups.}

-The LLM API script handles GPT4o-based assessments and GPT4o-mini requests for context-aware suggestions of \new{chat} questions.
-The database script stores policy assessments in SQLite to avoid redundant evaluations.
-The activity logger tracks user activity during our study, such as screen time, feature use, and chat histories.
-All components except the activity logger run on a Raspberry Pi 4.
+The privacy policy scraper fetches the content with Puppeteer~\cite{puppeteer} to capture dynamic JavaScript content, and removes irrelevant HTML.
+As websites display privacy policies in very different ways, the scraping might fail.
+If the \new{size of the} scraped content is less than 200 words, it returns empty text, resulting in a question mark icon in the frontend (Section~\ref{subsec:frontend}). \VF{Valid policy text is sent to the frontend for display purposes (Section~\ref{subsec:frontend}).
+In parallel, the same policy text is sent to the LLM API by the respective backend script, which also retrieves the generated assessment or response.} The scraper correctly retrieved 67 out of 100 pages with the most web traffic in Germany according to \cite{ahrefs}.
+Given the wide variety of policy formats and all pre-defined scenario websites in the study working reliably, this performance was sufficient for our focus on studying user interactions and the value of LLM-supported policy exploration in our prototype.
+The database script stores policy assessments in SQLite to avoid redundant evaluations. \VF{By indexing assessments using the policy text, changes in policies can be detected and trigger a new assessment.
+An outdated policy's assessment, queried by matching domain, is discarded, and the new assessment is saved. } The activity logger tracks user activity during our study, such as feature usage (e.g., chat query suggestions) and chat histories.